urbit/docs/docs/jetting.md

 You have received a bunch of u3_nouns or u3_atoms, but you presumably want to do things in a native C / non-Hoon manner: computing w raw integers, etc.

 A u3_noun will want to be further diassembled into atoms.
-XXX

 A u3_atom represents a simple number, but the implementation may or may not be simple.
 If the value held in the atom is 31 bits or less,